Mwamitovi/fast-React/color-organizer-context/README.md

 we can dispatch actions directly from child components to update application state.
 We explore how the Redux store can be used without any additional frameworks.

-The drawback of using the first approach (see- ) is that we have to explicitly pass the store to child components, which means slightly more code and slightly more headaches than with other approaches.
+The drawback of using the first approach (color-organizer-explicit: https://github.com/Mwamitovi/fast-React/tree/feature/react-redux/color-organizer-explicit#readme) is that we have to explicitly pass the store to child components, which means slightly more code and slightly more headaches than with other approaches.